Octopus: Embodied Vision-Language Programmer from Environmental Feedback: OctoGTA

-\subsubsection{Experimental Environment}
+\subsection{Experimental Environment}

-\paragraph{Objective and Construction of the OctoGTA Environment} The primary objective of utilizing this environment is to assess the adaptability and effectiveness of our model in complex, customizable settings across diverse tasks.
-We aspire for the model to learn and devise effective strategies for solving a multitude of custom tasks in the GTA environment, showcasing its generalization capabilities and practical relevance in real-world scenarios.
-The OctoGTA environment is built on top of the renowned video game \textit{Grand Theft Auto V} (GTA V) using SHVDN (Script Hook V .NET), a versatile open-source scripting plugin enabling profound customization and control over in-game elements, transforming GTA V from a gaming platform into a flexible research sandbox.
+OctoGTA is built on top of the renowned video game \textit{Grand Theft Auto V} (GTA V) using SHVDN (Script Hook V .NET), a versatile open-source scripting plugin that enables profound customization and control over in-game elements, transforming GTA V from a gaming platform into a flexible research sandbox.